Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems

-Fig.\ref{fig:N_effect} illustrates the relationship between the number of fRIS elements ($N$) and the objective function value ($\varepsilon$), with $N$ varying from $16$ to $64$.
-As observed, the objective function value of the proposed scheme and the baselines all decrease as $N$ increases, while the proposed scheme achieves the best performance among all.
-In addition, in Table \ref{running_time}, we compare the average objective function value $\varepsilon$ and the time complexity of the proposed scheme with those of the conventional RIS-aided ISAC system.
-Specifically, we select the proposed scheme with $N=25$, the ``Conven'' scheme with $N=49$ and $N=64$, where either the objective function value or the elapsed time has similar performance.
-When compared with the ``Conven'' scheme with $N=64$, the proposed scheme with $N=25$ can achieve slightly better objective function value yet requiring $1/3$ of the elapsed time.
-When compared with the ``Conven'' scheme with $N=49$, the proposed scheme with $N=25$ exhibits comparable elapsed time but significantly better objective function value performance.
-These results demonstrate that employing the fRIS not only compensates for performance losses caused by reducing RIS elements but also alleviates the complexity of high-dimensional optimization.
+To further validate the advantages of fRIS, we compare the average objective function value and the time complexity of the proposed scheme with those of the conventional RIS-aided schemes in Table \ref{running_time}.
+Specifically, in the ``Conven (SameNum)'' scheme, the conventional RIS has the same element number as fRIS ($N=25$), while in the ``Conven (HWL)'' scheme, the elements have fixed half-wavelength spacing under the same aperture, where the element number is $N=81$.
+It is seen that the proposed scheme achieves better results compared to ``Conven (SameNum)'' due to additional DoFs.
+When compared with the ``Conven (HWL)'' scheme, the proposed scheme exhibits comparable performance but significantly less elapsed time per iteration.
+These results demonstrate that employing the fRIS can compensate for performance losses caused by reducing RIS elements, and alleviate the complexity of high-dimensional optimization.